anonymized30/EUPG/README.md

 # EUPG: Efficient Unlearning with Privacy Guarantees
-The official code to replicate the results found in ''EUPG: Efficient Unlearning with Privacy Guarantees''.
+The official code to replicate the results found in ``EUPG: Efficient Unlearning with Privacy Guarantees''.

 ## Paper